bankiru/doctrine-api-client/README.md

 ### Note on lazy-loading

-Generic API is not a DB, so eager reference pre-fetching will always result in additional API query, so current implementation always assumes that all requests are extra-lazy.
+Generic API is not a DB, so eager reference pre-fetching will always result in additional API query (excluding super-APIs with prefetching features, not supported now), so current implementation always assumes that all requests are extra-lazy.
 This means that no data will be fetched until you really need it, and you'll have only lazy proxy object before that happens.